soomla/knowledge-base/src/documents/unity/GrowSpend_GettingStarted.html.md

 platform: 'unity'
 ---

-# GrowSpend - Bundle
+# GrowSpend

 ## Overview

 GrowSpend is the perfect virtual economy solution for your game.
-If you want Fraud Protection, cross-device balance SYNC and remote economy configurator then this bundle is for you.
+If you want Fraud Protection, cross-device balance SYNC and remote economy configurator then this integration is for you.
 GrowSpend connects you to GROW - a community-driven data network.
 Mobile game studios can take advantage of the different GROW products in order to get valuable insights about their games' performance and increase retention and monetization.
 [Read more...](/university/articles/Grow_About)

 GrowSpend includes: